 Visitor access requires additional controls.

-Visitors must sign a visitor’s log indicating date and time in/out, organization represented (if applicable), purpose of visit, and company point of contact.
+Normally the company does not have visitors, in case a visitor arrives at the office then the visitors signs a visitor’s log indicating date and time in/out, organization represented (if applicable), purpose of visit, and company point of contact. visitors must be accompanied by authorized personnel.

-Visitor badges will be issued to visitors and must be displayed at all times if and when in secure areas, or visitors must be accompanied by an authorized personnel.
-Badges must be returned before leaving the facility or by the specified time.

 Delivery and Loading areas.